Aeolian Islands, Italy

 Ports in Stromboli

 Stromboli has 2 ports: the port of Stromboli (Scari pier) and the port of Ginostra.
-Ferries and hydrofoils departing from Sicily and the other islands of the archipelago dock here every day.
+Ferries and hydrofoils departing from Sicily, the peninsula and the other islands of the archipelago dock here every day.

 The port of Stromboli is located in the north-eastern part of the island around Stromboli's main settlement.
 The port area can be reached on foot or by taxi, as there is no public transport service on the island.